vertexproject/synapse/docs/synapse/devopsguide.rst

     service/cortex created

 You can see the Cortex logs as well.
-These show provisioning and listening for traffic, as well as the connecting being made to the Axon and JSONStor services:
+These show provisioning and listening for traffic, as well as the connection being made to the Axon and JSONStor services:

 ::